freshplanet/ContactEditor/readme.md

 			</application>

 ## ANE compilation ##
-To compile the ane, osx widh iOS SDK is needed.
-This ane uses AddressBook framework, which has to be linked during the compilation (sample ane build.sh is provided in build directory, it already includes the link to AddressBook framework).
+A compiled version of the ANE is included in the bin folder.
+To compile the ANE, an iOS development environment is required.

+To compile, open the build folder and run the Ant script.

-Tested on iPad, iOS 5.01, 6.01 / Android 3.1,4.03
+Tested on iPad, iOS 5.01, 6.01 / Android 3.1, 4.03